2015-fall-csuf-benblazak-cpsc-121/course-materials/meetings/meeting-04-1.md

     - Class hierarchy design
     - `public` and `private`
+    - Constructors (and overloading constructors)
+    - Destructors
     - Accessors and mutators (getters and setters) (see [resources] (../resources.md#technical-notes))
-    - Constructors
-    - Overloading constructors
-    - Destructors
-    - Variable scope
     - Private member functions
+    - Example: `Animal` class

+    - Object composition (class member variables)
+    - I/O for a class object

     - Multiple file projects
-    - Example: `Point` class

     - Passing objects to functions
     - Returning an object from a function

-    - Object composition (class member variables)

-    - I/O for a class object

 -------------------------------------------------------------------------------